IMS94/chr247.com/readme.md

 chr247.com won the **Commonwealth Digital Health Award for promoting eHealth among general practitioners** at the [**Commonwealth Medical Association Conference 2016**](https://www.facebook.com/commonwealthdoctors/) and is listed [here](https://scontent.fcmb3-1.fna.fbcdn.net/v/t31.0-8/s720x720/14615584_10154295604103612_6255794136538531020_o.jpg?oh=a50482633c25f6ce313b54312a4eaf57&oe=59956173).

+Our mission is to build a global platform for Health Informatics, which is easy to use by clinical staff (Doctors, Nurses, etc..)

 ## Introduction to chr247.com

 Following youtube video explains what are the capabilities of chr247.com in detail.